-Want to buy a short sale?
+Looking to purchase a short sale?

-Use a REALTOR® with short sale expertise.
+Get a real estate agent with short sale expertise.

 Looking to Buy?